-The other must-try recommendation by virtually everyone, the Montreal-style Smoked Meat is an all time favourite.
-Again hailing from the province of Quebec, this dish features a beef brisket that is salted and cured with a range a spices for over a week.
+The other must-try recommendation by virtually everyone, the Montreal-style Smoked Meat is an all-time favourite.
+Again hailing from the province of Quebec, this dish features a beef brisket that is salted and cured with a range of spices for over a week.
 It is then smoked and steamed before being sandwiched in rye bread.

 One of the best places to try this Montreal delicacy is Schwartz’s Deli which is a small diner that can barely fit 20 people.
 Squeezing onto a table with another couple, I had little to no space to stretch my chicken wings, the floor and tables were greasy, and the entire diner was buzzing with conversation.

 But none of that mattered when my sandwich arrived – a savoury, mouthwatering creation with a great balance of fat to lean meat.

 If Schwartz’s has too long a queue, locals suggest going for Reuben’s Deli instead.

 If you don’t already know where Saskatoon is, you can read all about it here.
 This sleepy town doesn’t seem much on the surface, but it’s home to one of the most famous berries in all of Canada.

 Saskatoon berries are similar looking to blueberries, but boast a more sweet and nutty almond flavour.
 These berries usually ripen during the some during the months of June and July and are grown all over Canada, contrary to the name.

 Which means you can eat these pies all over Canada, especially in Edmonton where Bon Ton Bakery gets a lot of rave for their berry pies.
 If you’re in Saskatoon, however, the Summer Farmer’s Market in the heart of downtown is where you go to source for this delicious berry pie.